bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 License
 -------

-On the :guilabel:`License` step you have to upload a valid license:
+In the :guilabel:`License` step you have to upload a valid license:

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-licence.png

-Use the :guilabel:`Choose license` button to open the file browser and select the license which should be used or simply drop your license inside the marked field.
+Use the :guilabel:`Choose license` button to open the file browser and select the license file which should be used or simply drop your license file inside the marked field.

 .. note::
-    It is possible to configure the engine without a valid license, but the engine will always start in the :ref:`demo-mode` if you do not have a valid license and therefore does not use your configuration.
+    It is possible to configure the engine without a valid license, but the engine will always start in the :ref:`demo-mode` if you do not have a valid license and therefore cannot use your configuration.

 .. _setup-wizard-admins: